qbic-pipelines/t2pmhc/README.md

 ```

 The output `example/samplesheet_predicted.tsv` contains a **binder_prob**
-column with the binding probability assigned by t2pmhc to each complex.
+column with the binding probability assigned by t2pmhc.

 # Usage